-Lael’s passion for drums began because of his father, Larry, who is great rudimentary snare player that played with the Texas Aggie Band as well as the Davis Demon Drum Core based out of Circleville, Ohio.
+Lael’s passion for drums began because of his father, Larry, who is a great rudimentary snare player that played with the Texas Aggie Band as well as the Davis Demon Drum Core, based out of Circleville, Ohio.
 In addition to snare, Larry also played trap set for groups in high school and college.
 Larry’s love of and history with the instrument planted the seed in Lael that continues to grow.

 ON HIS TIME WITH PETE ANDERSON: